Book Review: Man-Eaters of Kumaon

 Corbett has written about seven of the deadliest man-eaters whom he killed.
 He has gone through great lengths to narrate the painful and tedious process of hunting them in the wild forest.
 Readers can actually visualise themselves hunting the man-eaters along with Corbett.

 The stories are extremely gripping, narrating a detailed description and mentioning the minutest details of the jungle and the position of the tigers, enabling Corbett to shoot them.
-His stories have a lot of suspense and also have incidental information on the flora/ fauna and the village life.
+His stories have a lot of suspense and incidental information on the flora/ fauna and the village life.

 The writer starts the book by a note, where he states, “Human beings are not the natural prey of tigers and it is only when tigers have been incapacitated through wounds or old age that, in order to live, they are compelled to take a diet of the human flesh.”

 Corbett gives his readers an insight into how he gathered information about the whereabouts of the man-eating tigers.
-For example, the pugmarks, he mentions, reveal a lot about a tiger, its gender, its age and the place at which it walked, also the danger lurking around while hunting for the man-eaters.
+For example, the pugmarks, he mentions, reveal a lot about a tiger, its gender, age and the place at which it walked.
+It also signals the danger lurking around while hunting for the man-eaters.
 He has written about the Champavat, Powalgarh, The Mohan, The Kanda, The PipalPani and The Thak Man-eaters.
 A chapter is also dedicated to his faithful hunting dog, Robin, who accompanied him on his hunting expeditions from time to time.